Skip to content

 The Bar Itself

-There are many types of bar design, including traditional long and straight bars and L-shaped bars with a defined corner.
+There are many types of bar designs, including traditional long and straight bars and L-shaped bars with a defined corner.
 If you want a wet bar to use for preparation as well as eating and drinking, a tiered structure may be the best bet.

 Nightclub-theme main basement bar fitted with soft couch (far left)